min2ha/ukwa-site/content/target/59955/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail: Two-faced Corbyn can't have it both ways on the EU forever

 Comments on the Labour Party's internal divisions over Brexit which have led to policy contradictions.
 There are serious disagreements between its MPs combined with a cynical desire to take any line it believes will embarrass the Tory Government.